audreyso/cordova-coho/docs/platforms-release-process.md

 Find your release here: https://dist.apache.org/repos/dist/release/cordova/

+## Uploading to Bintray (Android only)

+1. Add your bintray username and password as system variables.
+Your BINTRAY_USER and BINTRAY_KEY should be cordova username and key respectively.
+Ask the Project Management Committee (pmc) for the cordova credentials.
+Confirm that your key and user name are set:

+    echo $BINTRAY_USER
+    echo $BINTRAY_KEY

+2. Run the following command:
+    (cd cordova-android/framework && gradle bintrayUpload)

 ## Add permanent apache release tag

 Make a copy of your released tag with a prefix of `rel\YOURTAG`.
 These are permanent release tags for Apache.